Franklin Roosevelt's birthday

 In celebration, the bakers created special pastries in the shape of a crescent moon to represent the symbol of the Ottoman Empire.

-Fast forward to the modern day and we still love croissants.
+Fast forward to the modern-day croissants.
 How do you like yours...with butter, jam or just warm and crispy?
-Our favourites are almond croissants, so today we are drinking an Almond Old-Fashioned.
+I'm partial to almond croissants, so today we are drinking an Almond Old-Fashioned.

 It's the day the Beatles played their last ever gig

 On this day in 1969, crowds thronged to the implausible surroundings of Savile Row where Apple - Apple Records, not Steve Jobs' Apple - had their headquarters, to see four chaps bundled up in fur coats against the cold playing up on the roof.
 Filmed as the closing sequence of their biopic, Let It Be, the performance was, though none of the local office workers who flooded the local roofs to watch them knew it at the time, The Beatles' last ever gig.

 After a phenomenally productive year in 1968, cracks in relationships - personal and professional were beginning to show, and one member after another would leave the band.
 The group released their swansong album, Abbey Road, later that year but would never perform again.
 Their split became permanent in 1970.